sthapitrun/rocky-linux/LoadBalancerNotes.md

          NAME                   NETWORK  DIRECTION  PRIORITY  ALLOW   DENY  DISABLED fw-allow-health-check  default  INGRESS    1000      tcp:80        False

 Note: The ingress rule allows traffic from the Google Cloud health checking systems (130.211.0.0/22 and 35.191.0.0/16).

+In this command:
 _gcloud compute firewall-rules create fw-allow-health-check:_ This is the main command to create a firewall rule in the Google Cloud Compute service.
 It specifies the name of the firewall rule as fw-allow-health-check.
 --network=default: Specifies the network for which the firewall rule is created.
 In this case, it's the default network.
 --action=allow: Sets the action for the firewall rule to allow.
 This means that incoming traffic meeting the specified conditions will be allowed.